andreaugustorossi/Rossmann-Kaggle/README.md

 ![](img/h21.png)

-As it can be seen, contrary to what was thought, stores with close competitors sell more.
+As can be seen, contrary to what was thought, stores with close competitors sell more.
 The idea that a market monopoly in a region is better for business is wrong.

 Another example is the ninth hypothesis.
 It is a common sense the idea that in the weekends the stores should sell more, but the analysis showed the opposite:

 ![](img/h9.png)

-As it can be observed, the bar chart shows a slight drop during the week until Saturday, but on Sunday sales reached their lowest point, which certainly contributed to the high correlation shown in the other two charts.
+As can be observed, the bar chart shows a slight drop during the week until Saturday, but on Sunday sales reached their lowest point, which certainly contributed to the high correlation shown in the other two charts.

 <br>